tigoe/SoundExamples/docs/midi-serial.md

 And here's the complete sketch for [SoftwareSerial](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/SoftwareSerial_MIDI_simple/SoftwareSerial_MIDI_simple.ino).

 Now you're ready to go on to [making a MIDI instrument](midi-instrument.md).
+You may also want to check out [MIDI Serial to the VS1053 module](midi-vs1053.md).

 ## Things to Remember